40 Question Formulation Technique (QFT)

 - Students prioritize the most relevant, interesting, or actionable questions based on the goals of the activity or assignment.

-- Example: From a list of questions about the Arctic ice caps, students might select, “What causes ice caps to melt faster in certain regions?” or “How does melting ice affect ecosystems?”
+- Example: From a list of questions about the Arctic ice caps, students might select the top 2-3 questions that help them better understand ice cap melt, such as, “What causes ice caps to melt faster in certain regions?” or “How does melting ice affect ecosystems?”

 - Plan Next Steps: